TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 ################################################################################

 ### Bind user as admin or standard user ###
-# Admin user: admin='true'
+# Admin user: admin="true"
-# Standard user: admin='false'
+# Standard user: admin="false"
-admin='false'
+admin="false"

 ### Minimum password length ###
 minlength=8

 ### JumpCloud Connect Key ###
-YOUR_CONNECT_KEY='b5a0d92cfe32096feb67e30528a5facd72fb4529'
+YOUR_CONNECT_KEY="b5a0d92cfe32096feb67e30528a5facd72fb4529"

 ### Encrypted API Key ###
 ## Use below SCRIPT FUNCTION: EncryptKey to encrypt key 503 UID used
-ENCRYPTED_KEY='43H/pQGRJ5Uut5R3wagbPSS/I2cATai4dUCnqsimkFQ6OvqnFerp9l8='
+ENCRYPTED_KEY="43H/pQGRJ5Uut5R3wagbPSS/I2cATai4dUCnqsimkFQ6OvqnFerp9l8="

 ### Username of the JumpCloud user whose UID is used for decryption ###
-DECRYPT_USER='it.service'
+DECRYPT_USER="it.service"

 ### JumpCloud System Group ID For DEP Enrollment ###
-DEP_ENROLLMENT_GROUP_ID='5d0a48cc1f247527b2f92266'
+DEP_ENROLLMENT_GROUP_ID="5d0a48cc1f247527b2f92266"

 ### JumpCloud System Group ID For DEP POST Enrollment ###
-DEP_POST_ENROLLMENT_GROUP_ID='5d0a48fz45886d39c9dba975'
+DEP_POST_ENROLLMENT_GROUP_ID="5d0a48fz45886d39c9dba975"

 ### DEPNotify Welcome Window Title ###
 WELCOME_TITLE="Welcome to Azzipa.\n Where we make backwards pizzas."

 ### DEPNotify Welcome Window Text use \n for line breaks ###
-WELCOME_TEXT='Sit back and relax as your computer configures itself for you. \n\n After configuration settings download you will be asked to activate your account and set a password!'
+WELCOME_TEXT="Sit back and relax as your computer configures itself for you. \n\n After configuration settings download you will be asked to activate your account and set a password!"

 ### Boolean to delete the enrollment user set through MDM ###
 DELETE_ENROLLMENT_USERS=true